Intinti Gruhalakshmi: Plot

 Nandu and Tulasi start procedures to get divorced and Nandu moves out of his house to Lasya's residence.
 Naïve about Lasya's intentions, Divya chooses to live with her father leaving Tulasi devastated.
 Eventually, Divya feels depressed as Lasya favours Lucky over her and outcasts her.
 She commits suicide and returns to Tulasi.
 Divya also convinces her school principal to give Tulasi another chance which she accepts and offers the job to Tulasi for a second time.
 Nandu and Lasya lose their jobs for having an affair in the office and Anasuya feigns a heart attack for convincing Tulasi to allow them into the household.
 Nandu suffers from a heart stroke and Tulasi cares for him.
-Nandu starts to realize his mistake while Rohit, Tulasi's childhood friend and Anjali's brother who had a crush on her returns to India as he had set up his office in Hyderabad and coincidentally meets Tulasi and offers her a job.
+Nandu starts to realize his mistake while Rohith, Tulasi's childhood friend and Anjali's brother who had a crush on her returns to India as he had set up his office in Hyderabad and coincidentally meets Tulasi and offers her a job.
 Tulasi accepts and earns praise by representing an idea to reduce the company's losses due to plastic use in the office.
-Jealous, Nandu begins to hate her and accuses her of having an affair with Rohit but eventually realizes that it is not the case.
+Jealous, Nandu begins to hate her and accuses her of having an affair with Rohith but eventually realizes that it is not the case.